-FCS offers a hot lunch program from k-12 through Wholesome Tummies Cafe.
+FCS offers a hot lunch program from k-12.
 Menu options are available for a cost and are prepared off-campus.
-Students are always welcome to bring their own lunches being aware of any allergies in their classes.
-Visit http://wtcafe.com/atlanta-north/find-us/ for more information.
+Students are always welcome to bring their own lunches being aware of any allergies in their classes. \Adjustments to this program are in progress due to COVID-19.